-This book provides information about setting up, installing, configuring, and working with IBM[®] Fibre Array Storage Technology (FAStT) Storage Manager in a Novell NetWare operating-system environment.
+This book provides information about setting up, installing, configuring, and working with IBM[®] Fibre Array Storage Technology (FAStT) Storage Manager in Novell NetWare 5.1 and 6.0 operating-system environments.
 This Installation and Support Guide is for system administrators.
 Use this guide to: